MultiSafepay/docs/content/faq/getting-started/onboarding-new-merchants.md

 ### Documents and information

-You can upload all of the required documents and information in your MultiSafepay Control account → [Onboarding flow](https://merchant.multisafepay.com/onboarding):
+You can upload all of the required documents and information in your MultiSafepay Control > [Business details](https://merchant.multisafepay.com/onboarding):

 * Company details including address, VAT number, and Chamber of Commerce number
 * A link to the website you receive payments through, if used